aggiemakerspace/printer-queue/documentation/PrinterQueueSpecification.md

-addPrintJobButton | Button | Launches the AddPrintJobTextInputDialog viewQueuePrintJobButton | Button | Launches PrintJobViewController for the given job waiting to print viewWaitingForPickupPrintJobButton | Button | Launches PrintJobViewController for the given job waiting to be picked up
+addPrintJobButton | Button | Launches the AddPrintJobTextInputDialog viewQueuePrintJobButton | Button | Launches PrintJobViewController for the given job waiting to print viewWaitingForPickupPrintJobButton | Button | Launches PrintJobViewController for the given job waiting to be picked up printJobCompletedButton  | Button | Moves the highlighted PrintJob in the queue to the waitingForPickupQueue printJobPickedUpButton  | Button | Moves the highlighted PrintJob in the waitingForPickupQueue to the completedQueue exitButton | Button | Saves the queue and exits the program undoButton | Button | Reverses the last queue move operation

 ### PrintJobViewController